 Capto also takes screenshots, which you can annotate with drawings, text, thought bubbles, and many other handy tools.

 When you’re ready to share your video or screenshots, Capto works with popular platforms like YouTube and Evernote.
-If you’d like to share your video or screenshots in social media, or in chats on other platforms, we suggest using IM+ for Mac.
+If you’d like to share your video or screenshots on social media, or in chats on other platforms, we suggest IM+ for Mac.

 IM+ is a great aggregator tool for social media chat services like Facebook, Twitter, LinkedIn, Slack, and others.
-When you need to share a video or screenshot from Capto, IM+ makes short work of sharing to chats on various platforms.
-The app allows you to switch services with a few clicks, and keeps you up to date on who replies or likes your messages!
+When you need to share a video or screenshot from Capto, IM+ lets you share it to any platform.
+By the way, you can add Facebook Messenger to IM+ too!